ninly/pphrase/README.rst

 pphrase
 =======

-This script generates a 4-random-word passphrase (à la xkcd) using the 10,000 most common English words as determined by n-gram frequency analysis of Google's Trillion Word Corpus (courtesy_ of `Josh Kaufman`_)
+This script generates a 4-random-word passphrase (à la xkcd) using the 10,000 most common English words as determined by n-gram frequency analysis of Google's Trillion Word Corpus (courtesy_ of `Josh Kaufman`_).

+This was a morning-coffee project; just getting used to git submodules and the github interface

 .. _courtesy: https://github.com/first20hours/google-10000-english